k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 ### 2. Protocol

 Protocols are the standards which specify how to request data.
-Different protocols are appropriate for different types of data and for different client applications.
+Different protocols are appropriate for different types of data and for different client applications.tabledap lets you request a data subset, a graph, or a map from  a tabular dataset (for example, buoy data), via a specially formed URL

 **griddap** lets you request a data subset, graph, or map from a  gridded dataset (for example, sea surface temperature data from a satellite), via a specially formed URL

-ets you request a data subset, a graph, or a map from  a tabular dataset (for example, buoy data), via a specially formed URL

-tabledap / griddap
+### 3. Dataset ID

-### 3. Choose your file type
+### 4. Choose your file type

 Specifies the type of table data file that you  want to download.
 You can use different filetype based on your specific needs and your community, you can download files for matlab binary file, netcdf, .csv (for R and Python), GIS, etc. The column below gives all the formats available: